• Skip to main content

 • Competitive Instructor Pay

-• we pledge to increase instructor pay annually to begin to address the significant cost of living increase our instructors face
+• we aim to increase instructor pay annually to begin to address the significant cost of living increase our instructors face

 • Cost of Materials